Cat Ate Aluminum Foil: Here’s What To Do!

 Why do cats freak out on aluminum foil?

 Cats freak out when stepping on aluminum foil because of three things: texture, sound, and appearance.
-For cats, tin foils are shape-shifting, reflective, crinkly monsters.
+For cats, tin foils are shape-shifting, reflective, unknown objects.

 Conclusion

-Overall, the best remedy here is to stash aluminum foil away from your pets.
-If you’re wrapping food with it, make sure that your curious kitty won’t have a paw on it.
+Overall, the best remedy here is to keep aluminum foil away from your pets.
+If you’re wrapping food with it, make sure that your curious kitty cannot access it.

 Written By